Southeast Asian summit puts focus on trade tensions, trends

 Expectations are modest.
 Australian Prime Minister Scott Morrison said Tuesday in a statement that he would be joining leaders in Singapore to just "review progress" toward an agreement.

-But the momentum is in the direction of more, not less, open trade.
+But the momentum must be in the direction of more, not less, open trade, said Malaysian Prime Minister Mahathir Muhamad.

-"Against the backdrop of rising anti-globalization sentiments and trade tensions, ASEAN will need to continue to stay open and connected and leverage our collective strength to navigate disruptive trends and anchor our relevance to the global economy," Singapore's minister for trade and industry, Chan Chun Sing, told fellow economic ministers Monday.
+Otherwise, he warned, there could be a "domino effect" where countries engage in increasingly protective measures against their rivals.

+Inward-looking, protectionist policies have gained ground in ASEAN as elsewhere, he said.

+"This is not the time to close our doors by invoking trade protectionism measures but instead we should be actively engaged in finding amicable solutions," Mahathir said.
+"It is now that we must continue to expand our intra-regional trade and deepen the economic integration within ASEAN."

-The ministers approved statements on facilitating more open trade, cooperation on developing renewable energy, and e-commerce.
+ASEAN economic ministers on Monday approved statements on facilitating more open trade, cooperation on developing renewable energy, and e-commerce.

+The globalization of manufacturing has been a key factor driving dynamic growth in the regional economy, which has more than doubled in size to $2.8 trillion as of 2017.

-Speaking at a business conference on the sidelines of the ASEAN summit, Chinese Premier Li Keqiang compared "rising unilateralism and protectionism," uncertainties and other destabilizing factors to harmful contaminants in an ocean.
+Speaking at a business conference on the sidelines of the ASEAN summit, Li, the Chinese premier, compared "rising unilateralism and protectionism," uncertainties and other destabilizing factors to harmful contaminants in an ocean.

 "No country can effectively deal with these challenges on its own," he said.